OpenClaw Multi-Model Setup: Stop Burning Money on the Wrong Model

 Think of it as a hierarchy.
 Always use the cheapest model that can handle the task.
 Escalate up only when the work demands it.

-Tier 1: Ollama (Free)
+Tier 1: Ollama Local (Free) — Embeddings Only

 What it handles:

-• Semantic memory search embeddings (nomic-embed-text)
+• Semantic memory search embeddings (nomic-embed-text or qwen3-embedding)

 • Code search embeddings